 The mission of a smart city is to integrate information and communication technologies (ICT) into the urban infrastructures to be able to improve the efficiency of key fields such as government services, transport, traffic management, energy, healthcare, water and waste in order to create a safer, more sustainable and better connected city.

 The availability of new technologies, social innovations and open networks for digital connectivity are the foundational infrastructure of smart cities.
 Networks for digital connectivity are required in three different forms:

 - Mobile broadband networks, 4G and 5G networks providing ubiquitous internet access to people using mobile devices

 The Internet of Things (IoT) refers to the massive use of advanced sensors and wireless communication in all kinds of physical objects.
-The wide scale use of sensor technology creates massive volumes of data providing a fine grained digital view on the physical world.
-This data can be used by a cloud-based platform that optimize the use of infrastructure, natural resources, and enhance communications between citizens, governments and local businesses.
+The wide-scale use of sensor technology creates massive volumes of data providing a fine-grained digital view of the physical world.
+This data can be used by a cloud-based platform that optimize the use of infrastructure, natural resources and enhances communications between citizens, governments and local businesses.

 THE ROLE OF BEACONS AND GEOLOCATION TECHNOLOGY IN SMART CITIES

 Beacons and geofences are the latest technology in proximity-based services.
 Beacons provide better information in indoor locations while geofencing is a better option for outdoor locations.